rocketinsights/devops-heroku/nodejs/custom-domain-review-apps/README.md

 The configuration setup is the same as `postdeploy.js`.
 Since Heroku will handle destroying of our review app, we're mostly concerned with clearing the old CNAME record in Route53 so we don't have unused records piling up.

 > The same 3 Heroku-injected configuration variables that are available to us in postdeploy.js are also available in pr-predestroy.
-The Heroku documentation does not make that clear
+The Heroku documentation does not make that clear.

 ```js
 async function run() {